Oluchiesthernorah/Capstone-Customer-Data-Project-/README.md

 **Overall Revenue Trends:**

 The sum of Revenue is 67,540,175.
-The subscription type that was highly petronised is the Basic Subscription with 50.01% amounting to 34m , followed by the Premium Subscription with 25.02% amounting and then the Standard Subscription.
+The subscription type that was highly petronised is the Basic Subscription with 50.01% amounting to 34m , followed by the Premium Subscription with 25.02% amounting to 17m and then the Standard Subscription with 24.97% amounting to 17m.

 **Regional Performance:**